 The Red Queen is a great book.

-I have written a lot of con, but I always hold great books at a higher standards.
+I have written a lot of cons, but I always hold great books to a higher standard.

-Some parts I felt like I could have written them myself.
+Some parts I felt like I could have written myself.

-And if you haven’t have read much yet about evolutionary psychology, The Red Queen will be a eye-opener.
+And if you haven’t yet read much about evolutionary psychology, The Red Queen will be an eye-opener.